 Appropriately Uses Anti-Anxiety Medication

-This is the percentage of residents who were prescribed antianxiety drugs.
-These medications are commonly given to patients experiencing anxiety and depression.
+This tells you the percent of residents who were prescribed antianxiety drugs.
+Antianxiety drugs are administered to residents suffering from anxiety or depression.

 Managing Depression Among Residents